Skip to main content

 Years after Tommy Jarvis seemingly defeated him and chained him underwater at Camp Crystal Lake, everyone’s favourite hockey-masked killer, Jason Voorhees, returns to stalk and slash teenagers when he's accidently released by a young woman with psychic powers…

 The film does exhibit one moment of genuine creepiness and subtlety.
 After David and Robyn have sex, he ventures downstairs to get a midnight snack.
 As the power is out, he takes a torch.
-Moving through the darkened house – lit only by his torch and sporadic lightning from the storm raging outside – David enters the kitchen and fails to see the hulking brute Jason standing stock still in the corner behind him (visible in top right-hand corner of the fourth still below).
+Moving through the darkened house – lit only by his torch and sporadic lightning from the storm raging outside – David enters the kitchen and fails to see the hulking brute Jason standing stock still in the corner behind him (visible in top left-hand corner of the fourth still below).
 Just standing there.
 Watching.
 Waiting.
 In the dark.
 We only see him briefly when lightning momentarily lights the entire room.
 This is one of the few instances in the series where we get a genuine hint of Jason’s sadistic and darkly calculating nature.
 There is something supremely creepy about him just standing there, so out of place in the cosy confines of this secluded, balloon-filled holiday cabin home…

 The creepiness ends here and the usual in-your-face and bloody, bull-in-a-china-shop carnage associated with Friday the 13th soon recommences...